 Alcobendas have been demoted from the Division de Honor and kicked out of the Copa del Rey.
 The president of Spanish rugby has resigned as a result of the scandal.

-Up until this point, you could say rugby was a growing sport here.
-Los Leones were ranked 19 in the world and play in the second tier of European rugby, one below the Six Nations, against the likes of Georgia (easily the strongest side) Belgium, Portugal, Romania and – until the Ukraine invasion – Russia.
+Up until this point, you could say mens’ rugby was a growing sport here.
+Los Leones are ranked 15 in the world, only one place behind Italy of the Six Nations.
+Spain plays in the second tier of European rugby against the likes of Georgia (easily the strongest side) Belgium, Portugal, Romania and – until the Ukraine invasion – Russia.

 Spain has a decent men’s Sevens team too.
 They’ve competed at the Olympics and even managed to beat the mighty All Blacks in a World Rugby Sevens Series match in March 2019.
 Highlights here are worth a watch – the Spanish players look as if they can’t quite believe it!